Skip main navigation

 Exceptions

-An employer may request that an employee take an honesty test in connection with an investigation involving economic loss or injury to a business if the employee is a reasonable suspect.
+Your employer may request that you take an honesty test in connection with an investigation involving economic loss or injury to a business if you are a reasonable suspect.
 Honesty tests can be used by law enforcement agencies and by certain businesses that provide security services, alarm systems, or who manufacture, distribute or sell controlled substances.

 Employee and Applicant Rights

 Legally permissible honesty testing is subject to strict safeguards.
-Specifically, an examinee's rights include proper notice of a test to be administered, advance written notice of the questions to be asked, and the right to discontinue the test at any time.
-Additionally, employers may not use a refusal to take an honesty test or the results of an honesty test as the sole reason to take adverse action against an employee or job applicant.
+Specifically, your rights include proper notice of a test to be administered, advance written notice of the questions to be asked, and the right to discontinue the test at any time.
+Additionally, your employer may not use your refusal to take an honesty test or the results of your honesty test as the sole reason to take adverse action against you.

 Posting Requirements

-Employers who use honesty testing must display a poster explaining employee rights under the law.
+If your employer uses honesty testing, they must display a poster explaining your rights under the law.

 For more information